Cumnock Wood, Neilston, East Renfrewshire. 5.07 acres of mixed woodland accessed by a good stone track for £23,000 (freehold) [#A756]

 - Please park clear of the gates (we do not give out keys for viewing) and walk up the hill on the hard track for about 300 metres to the left-hand spur at its end (F on the plan).

 - Cumnock Wood is below you.

-- The northwest boundary (BC) is indicated by a line of white-topped posts.
+- The northwest boundary (BC) is indicated by a line of orange-topped posts.